7cb15/7cb15.github.io/_pages/cv.md

 Education
 ======
-* MS in Applied Urban Science and Informatics, New York University, New York,  2018 – 2019
+* Master of Science in Applied Urban Science and Informatics, New York University, New York,  2018 – 2019
-* BA (Honours) in Economics, Queen’s University, Kingston, ON, Canada,  2007 – 2011
+* Bachelor of Arts (Honours) in Economics, Queen’s University, Kingston, ON, Canada,  2007 – 2011

 Work Experience
 ======